 He also fully commits himself and the family fortune to Aunt Marguerite's work with wounded soldiers.
-This lead eventually to the 400 + bed hospital in Sidmouth Devon.
+This lead eventually to the 140 + bed hospital, Moor Court, in Sidmouth Devon.
 This hospital with operating theatres, X ray machines and staff was financed by the Allans.

 He rents Ravenscrag to the Governor General as his Montreal residence and sells the rest of the Allan Line to CP in September 1917.

 For, in July 1917, he loses Hugh and so any reason, in his own mind, to hang on to the Line.